salwil/effective_sw_testing_hs22/labAssignment3/labAssignment3.md

 - Deliverable:
-  - One single zip file containing all the folders that you find attached to this assignment, but where you also have implemented the tests, as required in the `README.md` file of each folder.
+  - One single zip file containing all the folders that you find attached to this assignment, but where you also have implemented the tests / `answer.md`, as required in the `README.md` file of each folder.
-- Deadline: June 03, 2022 at 17:00 (Zurich, CH, time).
+- Deadline: January 01, 2022 at 17:00 (Zurich, CH, time).

 ## Evaluation